-I am also loving the engagement of experts like David Murphy and George Mingin on the WFA Facebook Group as well as the dual-threat good/bad cop group moderation of Larry Shier and Brian Donaldson.
+I am also loving the engagement of experts like George Mingin on the WFA Facebook Group as well as the moderation of Larry Shier.
 Can you speak to the strengths they bring?

 I’ve talked about George earlier, so it’s no secret that his contribution has blown me away.
 He is SO incredibly busy, yet he continues to make time for the WFA community.
 And any time he posts something, you can almost hear the hush as every member stops to read what he has written!

-Again, Larry and Brian have been hugely important for many reasons – but their talents for helping discussions along are unparalleled, and as you alluded to, they definitely have an interesting dynamic when getting involved in the same threads.
+Again, Larry has been hugely important for many reasons – but his talents for helping discussions along are unparalleled.

 Pauly Piccirillo of Worm Farming Revealed is another honorary member I can’t say enough good things about.
 It is always great (often entertaining) when he gets gets involved in our discussions.
 He has a wealth of knowledge and is one of the nicest guys you’ll ever meet.